-The MSc course is based at Winchester House on the Oxford Science Park, with dedicated state-of-the-art teaching and research facilities.
+The MSc course is based at the Institute of Reproductive Sciences at the Oxford Business Park, with dedicated state-of-the-art teaching and research facilities.

 The course, and our teaching staff, has won a variety of teaching excellence awards.
 In 2016, our Course Director, Dr Kevin Coward, was a finalist in the Royal Society of Biology’s Higher Education Bioscience Teacher of the Year Competition, an award scheme which aims to identify the best teaching talent across the UK.

 VIRTUAL OPEN EVENT: The MSc in Clinical Embryology are holding a virtual open event at 14:00 on Tuesday 8th February 2022, to register please email firstname.lastname@example.org

 The deadline for applications for entry in October 2022 is 12 noon GMT (UK time) on Tuesday 1st March 2022.

 COVID-19 ADVICE FOR APPLICANTS AND OFFER HOLDERS

 We recognise that the coronavirus has caused a large number of schools and universities across the world to close and review how exams are going to be held and the awarding of qualifications.
 Understandably, many of you will want to know how the disruption will affect your offer to study at Oxford.
 Read more